probcomp/probcomp-stack/README.md

 ### Change the instance type for a user

-TODO Will this actually work to update the stack rather than create a fresh one?
 - Run `aws cloudformation update-stack` with the same arguments as above, except with the new instance type.

 May also need to manually restart the jupyter server, if Issue #3 is